xjzhaang/bioimageloader-docs/tips/tensorflow.rst

 you still insist to install CUDA toolkit through the official docs, you could try it and I wish you do not break anything on your system.

-May I suggest what I think the best way is to use ``conda`` through community channel called ``conda-forge`` (https://conda-forge.org).
+What I think the best way is to use ``conda`` through community channel called ``conda-forge`` (https://conda-forge.org).
 Someone already went through all the pain of searching for the right combination of dependencies and built tensorflow from the source and uploaded there.
 All you have to do is to install it through ``conda``.

 Create a new virtual environment using conda and execute ``conda search -c conda-forge tensorflow-gpu``.
 You will see multiple packages with different